OrderFlow by Mentilead Back to Home

 Mobile view of the quick order page showing stacked product cards and bottom cart bar

-A company banner appears at the top of the page showing the buyer's company name, confirming they are ordering on behalf of their organization.
-Product prices switch to the company's catalog pricing — displayed in a distinct blue color with the retail price shown as a crossed-out reference.
-This makes it immediately clear that the buyer is seeing their negotiated wholesale rates.
+On the Standard plan (and any store using Shopify Markets with catalog price lists), OrderFlow detects market-based B2B.
+A banner at the top of the page shows "Ordering as [catalog title]".
+Products display catalog-adjusted prices in a distinct blue color with the retail price shown as a crossed-out reference.
+This makes it immediately clear that the buyer is seeing their wholesale rates.
+No payment terms or draft order approval applies on the market path.

 For companies with approval workflows, orders above a configured threshold create draft orders instead of proceeding directly to checkout.
 The buyer sees a confirmation that their order has been submitted for approval, and the merchant receives a notification in the Shopify admin to review and approve the draft order.
 This prevents unauthorized large purchases while still giving buyers a smooth ordering experience.